 See complete Study Hours Program

-*All freshmen must complete two mandatory hours of Study Hour time each week in the Academic Center for Excellence (ACE) during their first year (two semesters) at Rochester College.
+*All freshmen must complete two mandatory hours of Study-Hour time each week in the Academic Center for Excellence (ACE) during their first year (two semesters) at Rochester University.

-If the cumulative GPA of a student-athlete drops below a 2.4, the student must adhere to the following scale for additional required Study Hours.
+If a student athlete’s cumulative GPA drops below a 2.4, the student must adhere to the following scale for additional required Study Hours.

 |GPA (Cumulative)||Required ACE Hours|

 |Below 2.0||3 (required 1 hour with a tutor)|